packo97/Blockchain_Project/README.md

 When in typical calabresian town the people see three friends in group, they often call it "i tri da chiazza".

-This cominication protocol part every joke is very simple and useful for a didactic purpose.
+This cominication protocol a part every joke is very simple and useful for a didactic purpose.
-To avoid problem with p2p, such as nat, firewalls hole punching, and a lot of staff...
+To avoid problem with p2p, such as nat, firewalls hole punching, and a lot of stuff...
 We make a simple choice/requirement.

 * Every organization that want to use our blockchain **MUST HAVE** at least 3 hosts with static ip.
 This 3 hosts are the main reference for all peers.
 This 3 hosts must be the main miners.
 * The infrustructure is easy scalable, but it must guarantee this 3 hosts.
+* This main 3 hosts are the reference for client and for miner

 # Run projects (INDIVIDUALY for dev purposes)